Hiking the Matterhorn Glacier Trail

 Good to know

-What I loved most about this hike?
+What did I love most about this hike?
 I met people from all over the world, even coming from India and Australia to hike here in Zermatt.
 So even if you’re hiking alone like I did, you’ll for sure encounter another lonely hiker willing to share his or her stories with you.
 Oh, and of course, the unworldly views.
 For me, the Matterhorn Glacier Trail was undoubtedly one of my absolute highlights of visiting Switzerland!